-"As a student, do you believe you can learn a hands on technique online?"
+"As a student, do you believe you can learn a hands-on technique online?"
 This question was asked last week in an online blog I was reading.
-I can't say that I was surprised to find that the answer from the discussion participants was an overwhelmingly large "NO"!
-I can, however say, I disagree.
+I can't say that I was surprised to find that the discussion participants' answer was an overwhelmingly large "NO"!
+I can, however, say I beg to differ.

 I think students can learn the principles of techniques online.
-How well they learn them will depend on the student, their level of expertise and the particular class being taught!
-I don't think students learn from archaic black and white photos with "how to" text, nor do they learn well if they have no experience giving or receiving massage.
-Clearly the format of a class has an impact.
+How well they learn them will depend on the student, their level of expertise, and the particular class being taught!
+I don't think students learn from archaic black and white photos with "how to" text, nor do they learn well if they have no experience giving or receiving a massage.
+Clearly, the format of a class has an impact.
 An instructor in the room gives feedback - video doesn't.
-Video incorporates sound and visual components that text can't.
+The video incorporates sound and visual components that text can't.
 But when you get down to it, how many students walk away from an 8 hour live CE course with a mastery of the techniques taught?
 Very few.

-To me there are two crucial factors that must be met for a student to be able to successfully learn any technique (online or otherwise).
+To me, two crucial factors must be met for a student to be able to learn any technique (online or otherwise) successfully.